 Is the foliage full and healthy looking?
 Root problems are often reflected in what’s above the ground.
 Check a few more things:

 - Rainwater pooling around tree base

 - Leaning with cracked or buckling soil or exposed roots on the opposite side

 - Multiple V-shaped trunks vs. U-shaped.
 V-shaped are prone to splitting

 - Signs of illness: lack of foliage, fungus and/or carpenter ants at the base of the tree, hollow pockets, cavities or decay

 - Signs of damage: exposed roots, peeling bark, deep cracks, partially detached or suspended limbs or stem tops

 If you’re not sure, it's best to consult a certified arborist in Virginia.
 These specialists are skilled tree care professionals.
 We recommend avoiding drive-by solicitations that may not have proper training.
-If a tree's dead, it needs to be removed asap and that is usually better left to the pros as well.
+If a tree's beyond help or dead, it needs to be removed asap and that is usually better left to the pros as well.